 …and – spoiler alert – should you happen to spot-a-croc while you are out and about, QPWS would like to know.
 It helps them to keep track of where the animals are and their movements from place to place.
 Download the QWildlife app OR visit this page to report by phone or an online form.

-Alligator Creek campground: Deputy Director General of Queensland Parks and Wildlife Service, Ben Klaassen, confirmed at a recent meeting in Townsville that a small camping ground, with its own basic facilities, will be re-established at Alligator Creek on land separate from the re-vamped day-visitor area It is hoped this will happen within the coming financial year.
+Alligator Creek campground: Deputy Director General of Queensland Parks and Wildlife Service, Ben Klaassen, confirmed at a recent meeting in Townsville that a small camping ground, with its own basic facilities, will be re-established at Alligator Creek on land separate from the re-vamped day-visitor area.
+This is very good news.
+It is hoped this will happen within the coming financial year.
 Meanwhile, late rain and material supply problems have pushed back the re-opening of the visitor precinct yet again.
 The new date is 31 August.

 Tangaroa Blue reports in its latest newsletter: There have been several reports of silver canisters being found during recent beach clean-ups.
 These items (containing aluminium phosphide pellets) are considered extremely dangerous and must be reported by calling 000 immediately.
 Please DO NOT TOUCH these items and read this important information here: tinyurl.com/2p873hn8 .
 Tangaroa Blue doesn’t say where they were found, but do be aware they could be on any beach.